FuelLabs/fuels-ts/docs/_guide/providers/index.md

+# Providers

 This section gives some pointers for using the Fuel SDK for smart contract development.